What is a Chemist?

 Types of Chemist

-In 2016, there was an estimated number of 88,300 jobs in the United States for Chemist.
+In the United States, there were 88,300 jobs for Chemist in 2016.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 5,700 new jobs for Chemist by 2026.
-Due to new job openings and attrition, there will be an average of 8,600 job openings in this field each year.
+There will be an estimated 8,600 positions for Chemist per year.

 The states with the most job growth for Chemist are Utah, Wisconsin, and Nevada.
 Watch out if you plan on working in Alabama, North Dakota, or Hawaii.
 These states have the worst job growth for this type of profession.